Military and Veterans Issues

 More on Military and Veterans Issues

-Newburgh, NY – Representative Sean Patrick Maloney (NY-18), member of the West Point Board of Visitors, announced today his office is accepting applications for students from the Hudson Valley to seek a United States Service Academy nomination from his office.
-Rep. Maloney has the ability to nominate students to the U.S. Military Academy at West Point, U.S. Air Force Academy at Colorado Springs, the U.S. Naval Academy at Annapolis, and the U.S. Merchant Marine Academy at Kings Point.
+Newburgh, NY – Representative Sean Patrick Maloney (NY-18) announced today that his office is accepting applications from Hudson Valley students seeking a nomination to one of the U.S. Service Academies.
+Rep. Maloney can nominate students to the U.S. Military Academy at West Point, U.S. Air Force Academy at Colorado Springs, the U.S. Naval Academy at Annapolis, and the U.S. Merchant Marine Academy at Kings Point.
 Students applying to the U.S. Coast Guard Academy in New London do not need a Congressional nomination.

-Washington - Representative Sean Patrick Maloney (NY-18) released the following statement after the terrorist attack in Nice, France.
+Washington – Representative Sean Patrick Maloney (NY-18) issued the following statement after President Donald Trump tweeted a ban on transgender people serving in the United States Military.